+- a.
+Actively involve patients in their own care

 - b.
-Meet the patient's information needs - c.
-Share decision-making a.
-Optimising patients' own red cell mass, haemoglobin and iron stores
+Meet the patient's information needs

+- c.
+Share decision-making

-Verified that Dorset Rehabilitation Centre does not use blood or blood products
+Verified that The Victorian Rehabilitation Centre does not use blood or blood products

 Clinicians use the blood and blood products processes to manage the need for, and minimise the inappropriate use of, blood and blood products by: